 Senior students are closely monitored with mentoring or regular Learning Conversations with a designated staff mentor to monitor academic progress, social, physical and emotional wellbeing.

-Various Camps, Retreats, Leadership days, commercial productions and guest presenters are organised for each year group in order to assist in the well-rounded development of students.
+Various Camps, Retreats, Leadership days, commercial productions and guest presenters are organised for each year group to assist in the well-rounded development of students.